 Can I run the photoSentinel 24/7?

 Yes, as long as there’s enough power for the system to keep shooting photos and uploading during the night time hours.
-That said, you would not be able to do this if powering unit with solar, so we recommend you go with AC power for this type of operation.
+That said, you would not be able to do this if powering unit with solar, so we recommend you operate on AC power for this type of operation.

 How fast can I shoot and upload with photoSentinel?